thex3family/thex3family-website/public/content/for/index.md

 ---
 title: Who We Support
-description: Learn about the diverse groups Co-x3 supports and how our unique frameworks facilitate growth at every life stage.
+description: Learn about the diverse groups Co-x3 supports and how our unique framework facilitate growth at every life stage.
 lang: en
 template: main
 image: /students.png
 alt:
-summaryPoint1: The groups that we serve come directly from our own pain points.
+summaryPoint1: Our solutions were built to solve real challenges in our lives.
-summaryPoint2: We started with Students, Creatives, and Retirees.
+summaryPoint2: We started by supporting students, creatives, and retirees.
-summaryPoint3: Now, we also support Individuals, Educators, and Leaders.
+summaryPoint3: Now, we extend our support to both individuals and organizations.
 ---

 ## Who We Support

-Co-x3's story began with a simple desire: to understand ourselves and better our lives and those of our family and friends.
-Our passion for productivity, growth, and learning has blossomed into a global movement hoping to impact billions.
-Watch the short 5 minute video below to learn why it all started. 👇
+We all tackle personal challenges in our lives, and as we resolve them, we try to support our family and friends.
+Many of us realized that our challenges were common to many people around the world.
+This realization sparked an idea: Why not extend these solutions to a wider community?

+The best way to help others is to help yourself first, as many of the solutions you build will inevitably help someone like like you.
+So, we support people like ourselves, as we understand your challenges and want to help you on your growth journey.

+Watch the short 5-minute video by our founder to hear a personal story of why Co-x3 means so much to us. 👇

 <YouTube id="_sMI_xarYa0" />